LSC-30051 - Case Studies in Biotechnology

 Aims

-The module aims to encourage students to explore how biotechnology (in its many forms) can be used to help address some of the key sustainability issues facing humankind, such as keeping us healthy, keeping us fed, tackling pollution and finding alternative fuel sources.
-The module also develops higher level scientific writing skills.
+The module aims to encourage students to explore and discuss how biotechnology (in its many forms) can be used to help address some of the key sustainability issues facing humankind, such as keeping us healthy, keeping us fed, tackling pollution and finding alternative fuel sources.
+The module also develops higher level scientific writing and communication skills and promote big-picture thinking.

 Talis Aspire Reading List